slashr/slashr.github.io/_posts/2016-07-13-ansible-playbook-tomcat-cluster.md

   - devops
   - ec2
 ---
-#### Overview

-The following Ansible playbook should give an idea about the configuration management prowess of Ansible.
-This playbook setups up a group of Tomcat nodes which are load-balanced by Apache using the Mod-jk module.
+This Ansible playbook should give an idea about the configuration management capabilities of Ansible.
+It sets up a group of Tomcat nodes which are load-balanced by Apache using the Mod-jk module.
 In addition to this, it also sets up all other dependencies and also configures the installed services to run on startup.
 <!--more-->
 Overview of actions performed: